A Slice of the Top

-A Slice of the Top is an album by jazz saxophonist Hank Mobley recorded on March 18, 1966.
+A Slice of the Top is an album by jazz saxophonist Hank Mobley, recorded in early 1966.
 The album was not released on the Blue Note label until 1979.
 It features performances by Mobley with a larger than usual ensemble of trumpeter Lee Morgan, euphonium player Kiane Zawadi, tuba player Howard Johnson, alto saxophonist James Spaulding, pianist McCoy Tyner, bassist Bob Cranshaw, and drummer Billy Higgins.
 The arrangements were written by Duke Pearson.
 On the original LP, Reggie Workman was mistakenly identified on the sleeve as the bassist.

 Composition and Release

 Mobley composed the music for the album in 1964 while imprisoned for a narcotics offence.
 The sheet music was given to Duke Pearson to arrange while Mobley was incarcerated.

 Mobley was bitter about Blue Note delaying the release of the album until over a decade after it was recorded.
 In an interview, Mobley complained:I have about five records on the shelf - Blue Note had half the black musicians around New York City, and now the records are just lying around.
 What they do is just hold it and wait for you to die.